 RCCMHC hosts FREE trainings throughout the year based on needs that are identified by our community.
 CEUs are usually available.

-Some trainings are hosted at our Cultural Outreach and Advisory Council meetings which are held on 3rd Thursdays (3:00 to 5:00) Other trainings will be listed here as they become available thoughout the year.
+Some trainings are hosted at our Cultural Outreach and Advisory Council meetings which are usually held on 3rd Thursdays (3:00 to 5:00) Other trainings will be listed here as they become available thoughout the year.

 Click on a box below to read more about a training and to register.
 You can also watch (or re-watch) recorded trainings.